PrestonBrown1/2D-Platformer/README.md

 ## Implementation
 Player Texture
 Player Animations
-Custom Titles, different ones for Different Levels Different Level Layouts
+Custom Tiles, different ones for Different Levels Different Level Layouts
 Spaceship Texture to get to the next Level
+Lives System

 ## What Makes this a Game?